robwdwd/bgpneigetpdb/README.md

-# bgpneiget
+# bgpneigetbdp
-Get BGP neighbours from network devices
+Get BGP neighbours from network devices for use in a peering database